burlingtoncodeacademy-students/blog-server-ravenf12/readme.md

 ## Create your project

-Utilize `npm init -y` to create your project.
+(X) Utilize `npm init -y` to create    your project.

-Install your `express`, `nodemon`, and `dotenv` dependencies.
+(X) Install your `express`, `nodemon`, and `dotenv` dependencies.

-Create your `app.js` file which will contain your entry points.
+(X) Create your `app.js` file which will contain your entry points.
 I already created a `.gitignore` for your convenience and filled it with node modules and your environment variable.

-Create an `api` folder which will hold `blog.json` file.
+(X) Create an `api` folder which will hold `blog.json` file.
 The file should contain the following data schematic:

 ```json
 [